ongr-io/FilterManagerBundle/Resources/doc/Basics.md

 </ul>
 ```

-> `choice.urlParameters` contains all attributes with selected filters before, so you don't need to care how to combine url.
+> `choice.urlParameters` contains all attributes with selected filters before, so you don't need to care how to combine the URL.

  Next, the product list page.
 Simply iterate trough product document objects: